 Loaded Vegetarian Black Bean and Rice Burritos

-If you’re looking for easy but healthy, vegetarian comfort food that the whole family will love, look no further than these easy burritos.
+If you’re looking for easy but healthy, vegetarian comfort food that the whole family will love, look no further than these easy black bean burritos.
 They’re like a Mexican fiesta in your mouth and you’ll never miss the meat.

 There is something so comforting about a warm burrito that’s loaded to the max with black beans, rice, red bell peppers, diced tomatoes and green chiles, cheese, and topped with chunky salsa.

-How To Make The Vegetarian Burritos
+How to Make Vegetarian Burritos

 Add the mixture to flour tortillas, roll up the burritos, place them in a baking dish, top with salsa, cheese, and bake until the cheese melts and the salsa is bubbly, about 15 minutes.
 So easy.

 How to Meal Prep Burritos

 You can make the filling mixture, assemble and roll the burritos, top with the salsa and cheese, and cover and refrigerate them at this point.
 Bake them off the next day when you’re ready.

 If you know you have a busy day coming up or it’s going to be hard to get dinner on the table in a timely fashion, this is a great way to know that dinner for the upcoming night is waiting in the fridge and all you need to do is bake it for 15 minutes and it’s ready.

 You may not need 10 fairly large bean and rice burritos all at once.
 No problem.
 Individually place them in freezer-safe containers and pull them out when you need a fast lunch or dinner on the fly.